The Best 3 Days In San Francisco Itinerary

 GET SKIP-THE-LINE-TICKETS – Book tickets for the tourist attractions you want to visit.
 I’ll tell you which ones require advanced bookings.

-FOLLOW THE SUGGESTED ROUTE – I will link to an itinerary to follow via Google maps.
+FOLLOW THE SUGGESTED ROUTE – I will link to an itinerary to follow via Google Maps.
 Get transportation to the starting point and back, if necessary.
 Download the map so you can use it offline.

 San Francisco Chinatown